by Kara-Leah Grant

 Our liver needs a break, we drink on.

 We need to be heard, we don’t speak up.

 Mastering life means knowing exactly what your needs are and meeting them, no excuses.
 Because you matter.

 I needed to practice, and I needed to get away from my computer.
 So I took myself, and my son, off to the beach.
-The twenty minute drive alone was enough to calm some of my nervers, but the Alternate Nostril Breathing at the beach to the sound of the waves was what really brought me home to myself.
+The twenty-minute drive alone was enough to calm some of my nerves, but the Alternate Nostril Breathing at the beach to the sound of the waves was what really brought me home to myself.
 The change in my state of being was extraordinary.

 It takes time to get to know yourself, and like anything, the more attention you pay, and the more you act, the better you get.
 Start by tuning in at least twice a day and taking your energetic pulse.
 Ask yourself, what do I need right now to bring myself into balance.
 And then do it.